f1337/f1337.github.io/scratchpad/idea-documents.md

 ## What are they?

-A short structured format, designed to help facilitate group/team problem-solving.
+A short structured format, designed to help facilitate team problem-solving and/or decision-making.

 ## When might we write an Idea Document?